Chapter 5:

 "Excellent," your Father says, helping him to his feet and patting his shoulder, before hurrying after Matt.

 The back alley lanes open to something like a town square, or the remains of one.
 Bodies in sheets line the plaza in careful rows.
 Everyone you see is covered in ash, bandages, or both.
-Men with spears stand at the two remaining stone buildings' doors while people shuttle half‑burnt logs, plants, and buckets of water.
+Men with spears stand at the two remaining stone buildings' doors while people shuttle half‑burnt logs, planks, and buckets of water.
 By the well, a line of children waits as women ladle soup and hand out bread.

 At the steps, the two spear‑bearers stiffen their backs and spears.
 One has an arm in a sling, while the other has a chunk taken out of his helmet.